-On the surface, I come across as a friendly and approachable person to most people.
-But my mind is capable of thinking grim and twisted thoughts that many would question if they experienced them.
-Everyone has a dark side; and I’m sure author J.F.
-Penn would concur.
+Everyone has a dark side; even author J.F.
+Penn.
 Reading Desecration feels like taking a step into the dark regions of her mind.
-This is an author that is always bright and cheerful in podcast form, but yet Desecration is a book that has succeeded in making even me – someone nonchalant about the harshest of realities – cringe a little.
+This is an author that is bright and cheerful in podcast form, but yet she produced Desecration, a book that has succeeded in making even me – someone who actively seeks out the grim stuff – cringe a little.

 This is by no means a bad thing, because I crave stories that have the ability to affect me mentally and physically, and this will be the case for many who read this book.
 Desecration follows Detective Sergeant Jamie Brooke as she is assigned to investigate the mysterious death of Jenna Neville; whose body was found at the Royal College of Surgeons.
 Jenna is found with a figurine, leaving Jamie desperate find out what clues it can provide.
 She is then led to Blake Daniel who is a psychic with the ability to see glimpses of an objects history.